frederic-perez/AmE-dictionary/data/dictionary.md

 __rebop__ _n_ :four: A form of jazz improvising by musicians of the post-bebop era that embodies the traditions of bebop but includes the musical advances since that time, i.e. group improvisation, free, pentagonic and intervalic improvising, as well as incorporating contemporary and historic rhythmic concepts.
 __rebuff__ _v_ :nine::m: (rebuffed) To refuse; to offer sudden or harsh resistance; to turn down or shut out.
 To refuse to accept a helpful suggestion offer from someone, often by answering in an unfriendly way. _Syn_ reject, turn down, decline _She rebuffed all suggestions that she should resign._ _The effort has been rebuffed._
 __rebuke__ _n_ :four::hammer:
+__rebus__ _n_ A puzzle in which one must decode a message consisting of pictures representing syllables and words.
 __rebut__ _v_
 __rebuttal__ _n_
 __rec__ _Damonika has worked as youth and rec leader._